CassioML/cassio-website/docs/more_info.md

 from cassandra.cluster import Cluster

 cluster = Cluster()
-localSession = cluster.connect()
+session = cluster.connect()
 ```

+the `session` object, along with the keyspace name (a string),
+can then be used e.g. in the `cassio.init(...)` invocations,
-the `localSession` object will then be passed exactly in the same way
+or when instantiating individual objects, exactly in the same way
 as you would a connection to Astra DB
 (see [the drivers documentation](https://docs.datastax.com/en/developer/python-driver/latest/getting_started/#connecting-to-cassandra) for more options).